Joe Burrow Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- In three matchups against the Browns, Burrow averaged 334.7 passing yards per game, 69.2 yards more than his over/under in Sunday's game.
+- Burrow averaged 334.7 passing yards per game in three matchups against the Browns, 69.2 yards above his over/under for Sunday.

-- Burrow threw multiple touchdown passes against the Browns twice over those outings.
+- Burrow threw multiple touchdown passes in two of those matchups against the Browns.

-- The Browns have the NFL's fifth-ranked pass defense this season, giving up 223.5 yards per game through the air.
+- The 223.5 yards per game the Browns are giving up through the air makes them the NFL's fifth-ranked pass defense.

-- At 1.8 passing TDs allowed per game, the Browns defense is ranked 24th in the NFL.
+- The Browns have conceded 28 passing TDs this year (1.8 per game), ranking them 24th among NFL defenses.

 Recent Performances